 If choosing to adopt BYOD into a workplace it is paramount that a well-thought out policy is created and shared within the business.

-The National Cyber Security Centre provide useful guidance for organisations on how to develop a BYOD policy for your business, which is accessible here.
+The National Cyber Security Centre provides useful guidance for organisations on how to develop a BYOD policy for your business, which is accessible.

 Can a BYOD policy work for you and increase efficiency?